Marksbury

-Marksbury is a small village and civil parish on the eastern edge of the affluent Chew Valley in Somerset, about 4 mi from Keynsham and 7 mi from Bath on the A39 where it meets the A368.
-The parish, which includes the villages of Hunstrete and Stanton Prior, has a population of 397.
+Marksbury is a small village and civil parish on the eastern edge of the Chew Valley in Somerset, England, about 4 mi from Keynsham and 7 mi from Bath on the A39 road where it meets the A368.
+The parish, which includes the villages of Hunstrete and Stanton Prior, has a population of 388.

 History

 Stantonbury Camp is the site of an Iron Age hillfort near Stanton Prior.
-It is a Scheduled Ancient Monument.
-The hillfort, which is at the top of an isolated outcrop of Oolitic Limestone, close to the A39 road is on the route of the Wansdyke.
+It is a scheduled ancient monument.
+The hillfort, which is at the top of an isolated outcrop of oolitic limestone, close to the A39 road is on the route of the Wansdyke.

 In 926 Æthelstan gave the manor, then spelled Merkesburie, to his son.
 It was later gifted to Glastonbury Abbey and in one of the Danelaw wars was taken by Danish troops.
 It was restored to the abbey again after the victory of Edgar the Peaceful.

 Marksbury was listed in the Domesday Book of 1086 as Mercesberia.
-The name of the village is thought to come from Old English either as ‘Mǣrec’s or Mearc’s stronghold’ (from an Old English male personal name + burh ‘stronghold’, ‘fortified place’, dative byrig), or as ‘stronghold on a boundary’ (from mearc ‘boundary’, possibly a reference to the Wansdyke, + burh, byrig).
+The name of the village is thought to come from Old English either as 'Mǣrec's or Mearc's stronghold' (from an Old English male personal name + burh 'stronghold', 'fortified place', dative byrig), or as 'stronghold on a boundary' (from mearc 'boundary', possibly a reference to the Wansdyke, + burh, byrig).

-The parish of Marksbury was part of the Keynsham Hundred.

-The village has a primary school.